King of the Gypsies: Angelo Vallerugo III

 Since 1998, Angelo Vallerugo III has been accepted by the Venezuelan gypsy community as their king.

 Wales

 Abram Wood

-Abram Wood was the head of a family of Welsh Romani people in the 1700s.
-They were musicians, and spoke an old Romani dialect.
+Abram Wood was the head of a family of Welsh Roma people in the 1700s.
+They were musicians, and spoke an old Roma dialect.

 Turkey

 Kuştepeli Erdin

-From 2005 until his death in 2017, the Muslim Roma Kuştepeli Erdin, was the self-proclaimed King of all Romani people in Turkey.
+From 2005 until his death in 2017, the Muslim Roma Kuştepeli Erdin was the self-proclaimed King of all Romani people in Turkey.
 He lived in Kuştepe-Şişli in Istanbul.

 In popular culture

-The heavyweight champion boxer Tyson Fury is nicknamed ‘the Gypsy King’.
-He is related to Bartley Gorman, who claimed the title of ‘King of the Gypsies’ on the basis of his prowess at bare knuckle boxing.
+The heavyweight champion boxer Tyson Fury is nicknamed "the Gypsy King".
+He is related to Bartley Gorman, who claimed the title of "King of the Gypsies" on the basis of his prowess at bare-knuckle boxing.

 The classic daytime gothic television series Dark Shadows featured a fictional King of the Gypsies named Johnny Romano during the 1897 arc.